hbrs-cse/Modellbildung-und-Simulation/CONTRIBUTING.md

 # Contribution Guide

-The style guide can be found in the wiki tab.
+The style guide can be found in the wiki tab at [](https://github.com/hbrs-cse/Modellbildung-und-Simulation/wiki).

 <details>
 <summary>## Project Goals</summary>